Regulators Worldwide Recalled Children's Craft Sand for Asbestos. The US Acted Late.

 Linda Reinstein President and Co-Founder, Asbestos Disease Awareness Organization

-Across 13 jurisdictions and more than 80 recall notices, no named parent has spoken.
+Across every jurisdiction that acted and more than 80 recall notices, no named parent has spoken.
 No named child has been publicly identified.
-No named teacher or school principal from the 70-plus Australian and New Zealand schools that closed for cleaning has gone on the record.
+No named teacher or school principal from the more than 70 ACT schools and the New Zealand centres that closed for cleaning has gone on the record.

 MesoWatch editorial finding

-The structural finding in this harvest is supplier-side.
-Twelve of 38 UK 2026 recalls trace to a single supplier, KTL.
-Twenty-one of 38, more than half, trace to four entities.
-Every OPSS notice that lists a country of origin lists China.
+Eleven of 37 UK 2026 recalls trace to a single supplier, KTL, the highest-density supplier cluster in the wave.
+Where OPSS notices list a country of origin, every one names China.
 The Australian regulator has named a single common quarry.

-The children’s craft-sand wave is one structural risk with one supply chain and one missing regulator.
+The children’s craft-sand wave is one structural risk with one supply chain and a US regulator that moved last.
 The list of the recalled products is the starting point.
 The list of the products that were never tested is the work.

 Reader Q&A